^

 Pharmacodynamics

-Cyclosporine, due to its lipophilic properties, has the ability to diffuse into the cytoplasm through the cell membrane, where it binds to specific 17kD proteins (peptidyl-propyl cisransisomerase), called "cyclophilins".
-This family of enzymes (which are also known as rotamases) plays an important role in the realization of the functional activity of many cells.
-The presence of cyclophilins not only in lymphocytes, but also in various cells lacking immune activity, makes it possible to explain some of the toxic effects of the drug, but not the causes of the specific effect of cyclosporin on the synthesis of cytokines.
-In addition, cyclosporine affects the functional activity of several nuclear proteins (NF-AT, AP-3, NF-KV), involved in the regulation of transcription of genes, cytokines.
-Cyclosporine binds to the catalytic subunit of serine / threonine phosphatase (calcineurin), which functions as Ca and the calmodulline dependent complex.
+Cyclosporine, due to its lipophilic properties, has the ability to diffuse into the cytoplasm through the cell membrane, where it binds to specific 17 kD proteins (peptidyl-propyl cistransisomerase), called "cyclophilins".
+This family of enzymes (also known as rotamases) plays an important role in the implementation of the functional activity of many cells.
+The presence of cyclophilins not only in lymphocytes, but also in various cells that do not have immune activity, allows us to explain some toxic effects of the drug, but not the reasons for the specific effect of cyclosporine on the synthesis of cytokines.
+In addition, cyclosporine affects the functional activity of several nuclear proteins (NF-AT, AP-3, NF-kB), participating in the regulation of gene transcription, cytokines.
+Cyclosporine binds to the catalytic subunit of serine/threonine phosphatase (calcineurin), which functions as a Ca and calmodulin-dependent complex.

-The main target cells for cyclosporin are CD4 T (helper) lymphocytes, the activation of which underlies the development of the immune response.
-In this case, high efficiency and low toxicity of cyclosporin determines its ability to selectively block the early stages of calcium-dependent T-cell activation mediated by the TCR complex and thereby interrupt the transduction of the activation signal without affecting the later stages of cell differentiation.
-It was found that cyclosporin selectively inhibits the expression of genes (c-mu, srs) involved in early activation of T lymphocytes and transcription of the mRNA of some cytokines, including IL-2.
-IL-3, IL-4, IF-y.
-An important point of application of cyclosporine is partial blocking of expression of membrane IL-2 receptors on T-lymphocytes.
-All this leads to a slowdown in the proliferation of CD4 T-lymphocytes, mediated by the paracrine and autocrine effects of these cytokines.
-Suppression of the synthesis of cytokines by activated C04 T lymphocytes, in turn, leads to suppression of the cytokine-dependent proliferation of cytotoxic T-lymphocytes and has an indirect effect on the functional activity of other cells of the immune system that take in the realization of its functional activity: B-lymphocytes, mononuclear phagocytic cells and others antigen-presenting cells (APC), mast cells, eosinophils.
-Natural killer cells.
-Moreover, there is evidence of the ability of cyclosporine to directly inhibit the activation of B-lymphocytes, inhibit the chemotaxis of mononuclear phagocytes, synthesize TNF-a, to a lesser extent IL-1, and inhibit the expression of Class II MHC antigens on AIC membranes.
-The latter is probably more related to the effect of cyclosporine on the synthesis of IFN-y, IL-4 and FIO than with the direct action of the drug on cell membranes.
+The main target cells for cyclosporine are CD4 T (helper) lymphocytes, the activation of which underlies the development of the immune response.
+At the same time, high efficiency and low toxicity of cyclosporine are determined by its ability to selectively block the early stages of calcium-dependent T-cell activation mediated by the TCR complex, and thereby interrupt the process of activation signal transduction without affecting the later stages of cell differentiation.
+It has been established that cyclosporine selectively inhibits the expression of genes (c-myc, srs) involved in the early activation of T-lymphocytes, and the transcription of mRNA of some cytokines, including IL-2, IL-3, IL-4, IF-y.
+An important point of application of cyclosporine is partial blocking of the expression of membrane IL-2 receptors on T-lymphocytes.
+All this leads to a slowdown in the proliferation of CD4 T lymphocytes mediated by paracrine and autocrine effects of these cytokines.
+Suppression of cytokine synthesis by activated CD4 T lymphocytes, in turn, leads to suppression of cytokine-dependent proliferation of cytotoxic T lymphocytes and has an indirect effect on the functional activity of other cells of the immune system involved in the implementation of its functional activity: B lymphocytes, mononuclear phagocytic cells and other antigen-presenting cells (APC), mast cells, eosinophils. natural killer cells.
+Moreover, there is evidence of the ability of cyclosporine to directly suppress the activation of B lymphocytes, inhibit chemotaxis of mononuclear phagocytes, the synthesis of TNF-a, to a lesser extent IL-1, and suppress the expression of class II MHC antigens on APC membranes.
+The latter is probably more related to the effect of cyclosporine on the synthesis of IFN-γ, IL-4 and FIO than to the direct effect of the drug on cell membranes.

 Pharmacokinetics

-• The time required to reach the maximum concentration is 2-4 hours.
+• The time required to reach maximum concentration is 2-4 hours.

-• The main way of excretion is bile.
+• The main route of excretion is bile.

-In connection with the variability of absorption, it is recommended to monitor the concentration of cyclosporin in serum (or whole blood) using the radioimmunoassay method.
+Due to variability in absorption, it is recommended to monitor serum (or whole blood) cyclosporine concentrations using a radioimmunoassay.

 Dosing and administration